soong-construction/dirt-rally-time-recorder/docs/develop.md

 ## Requirements
 Not all steps are necessary for each release
-- check if a new SQLite version should be included
+- check if a new SQLite version should be included: https://www.sqlite.org/index.html
-- check if a new stable Python version is available
+- check if a new stable Python version is available: https://www.python.org/downloads/
-- check if PyInstaller can be updated
+- check if PyInstaller can be updated https://pyinstaller.readthedocs.io/en/stable/CHANGES.html
 - update `migrate.sql`

 Finally